google/applied-machine-learning-intensive/v2/04_classification/05_introduction_to_image_classification/slides.md

 * BGR: Blue, Green, Red

 <!--
-There are more color models than RGB and Grayscale.
+There are more color models than RGB and grayscale.
 A few alternatives are listed in this slide.

 You'll notice that some, like CMYK, have more values than RGB.
-Others, like BGR, is just RGB in a different order.
+BGR, on the other hand, is just RGB in a different order.
 -->

 ---